alexarchambault/case-app/README.md

 ### Imports

-The code below assumes the content of `caseapp` is imported,
+The code snippets below assume that the content of `caseapp` is imported,

 ```scala
 import caseapp._